-- Thatch for roofs should be preserved or reinstated where appropriate. - Changes to height or detailing of chimneys should be avoided.
-New chimneys should be located carefully and detailing should reflect the building to which they are attached. - The style and materials used for replacement doors and windows should match those of the original building, and size should be of the correct proportion to the façade. - Conservatory or garden room extensions should respect the existing building: materials and colours should be carefully selected. - ◆ Individual householders should choose TV dishes and aerials of minimum size, and site them unobtrusively. - Roof lights should be located carefully, preferably where they are not visible from the street.
-In more sensitive sites, roof lights should be mounted flush with the roof and the number of openings minimised. - Use photographic evidence or other historical evidence, including the building fabric, to select appropriate materials. - Brickwork should be retained in its original state, characteristically unpainted.
+- ◆ Thatch for roofs should be preserved or reinstated where appropriate. - Changes to height or detailing of chimneys should be avoided.
+New chimneys should be located carefully and detailing should reflect the building to which they are attached. - The style and materials used for replacement doors and windows should match those of the original building; size and proportion of frames and the depth of reveals should be appropriate to the house type.
+Avoid altering the size of existing openings. - Individual householders should choose TV dishes and aerials of minimum size, and site them unobtrusively. - Roof lights should be located carefully, preferably where they are not visible from the street.
+In more sensitive sites, roof lights should be mounted flush with the roof and the number of openings minimised. - Use photographic evidence or other historical evidence, including the building fabric, to select appropriate materials (such as the type of thatch). - Brickwork should be retained in its original state, characteristically unpainted. - Rendered walls should be painted either white or in pale pastel shades.

-- Rendered walls should be painted either white or in pale pastel shades. - Pointing should not over-pack the mortar and should be carefully applied.
+- Pointing should not over-pack the mortar and should be carefully applied.
 The colour of the mortar should be carefully chosen to blend well with the brickwork.
-Buff brickwork works best when the mortar is close in tone, but just a little lighter than the brick itself. - Sandblasting is detrimental, both aesthetically and practically, and should generally be avoided.
+Buff brickwork works best when the mortar is close in tone, but just a little lighter than the brick itself. - Abrasive or other harsh cleaning is detrimental to brickwork, both aesthetically and practically, and should generally be avoided.